-- Any of the handfish species covered by this plan have become extinct in the wild, or their conservation status has declined, during the life of the plan. - Surveys to improve understanding of the distribution and abundance of handfish species covered by this plan have not been conducted. - Regular monitoring has not been conducted and population trends have not been assessed for known spotted handfish populations. - Key factors limiting population growth for each species have not been identified and appropriate mitigation measures have not been implemented. - Artificial spawning habitat has not been laid out at key spotted handfish locations. - Habitat quality has declined in key locations for any handfish species.
+- Any of the handfish species covered by this plan have become extinct in the wild, or their conservation status has declined, during the life of the plan. - Surveys to improve understanding of the distribution and abundance of handfish species covered by this plan have not been conducted. - Regular monitoring has not been conducted and population trends have not been assessed for known spotted handfish populations. - Key factors limiting population growth for each species have not been identified and appropriate mitigation measures have not been implemented. - Artificial spawning habitat, if found to be effective at increasing spawning success, has not been laid out at key spotted handfish locations. - Habitat quality has declined in key locations for any handfish species.

-2 INTRODUCTION
+2 Introduction

-This document constitutes the Australian National Draft Recovery Plan for Three Handfish Species: spotted handfish (Brachionichthys hirsutus), red handfish (Thymichthys politus) and Ziebell's handfish (Brachiopsilus ziebelli).
+This document constitutes the Australian national Recovery Plan for Three Handfish Species: spotted handfish (Brachionichthys hirsutus), red handfish (Thymichthys politus) and Ziebell's handfish (Brachiopsilus ziebelli).
 The plan considers the conservation requirements of the species across their range and identifies the actions to be taken to ensure the species' long-term viability in nature, and the parties that will undertake those actions.